 Consumer protection in Germany is traditionally rather something for associations and non-profit organizations.

 On the other hand, so the thinking, the evil, capitalist Company, which also include profit-oriented startups.
 If you are committed to others, you can not earn anything.

 Startup for passenger rights

-The Austrians Andreas Sernetz and Michael Flandorfer have shown with their FairPlane idea that there is another way: they have founded a company that stands up for passenger rights - and deserves it.
-But only in case of success.
+The Austrians Andreas Sernetz and Michael Flandorfer have shown with their FairPlane idea that there is another way: They founded a company that campaigns for air passenger rights - and makes money from it.
+But only if it is successful.